 Rob Mulally / DPIE (2019)

 Some camp essentials require plastic and just can’t be avoided (hello, marshmallows for toasting).
-Remember there are recycling bins in (some) national parks, and you can take soft plastics home with you until you can drop them off at a recycling point – the local supermarket usually has one.
+Remember there are recycling bins in (some) national parks, and you can take soft plastics home with you until you can drop them off at a recycling point.

-Zero waste top tip: Take home any food scraps for compost in one of the containers you brought food in, as human food can be dangerous and toxic to native wildlife.
+Zero waste top tip: Take home any food scraps for compost in one of the containers you brought with you, as human food can be dangerous and toxic to native wildlife.
 Please help us to keep wildlife wild #don’t feed it.

 Juan Mandez via Pexels

 The fundamental elements can trip even the most sustainable camper up.
 A reusable water bottle is a camping no-brainer.
-Invest in a good one with a hook on the cap to clip onto your backpack, and insulated for keeping water ice cold or tea piping hot.
+Invest in a good one with a hook on the cap to clip onto your backpack, and make sure it’s insulated to keep water ice cold or tea piping hot.

-To refill, make sure you have a large, reusable water container with a tap for the campsite, which is available from camping stores.
+To refill, bring a large, reusable water container with a tap for the campsite – these are available from camping stores.
 If you have to do a supermarket water run and get a plastic one, buy at least a few litres in bulk, never individual, smaller plastic bottles.

 For ice, avoid plastic bagged ice from the servo and instead freeze water in used milk bottles or ice cream containers (remember to recycle after use) and throw them in the esky.
 Make ice out of salted water and it will stay colder for longer.

 To get the campfire going, ditch the plastic disposable lighter for a metal flint fire starter.
-They’re cheap (from $10), you can use them over and over again, plus you’ll feel like you’re on Survivor making fire with your bare hands.
+They’re cheap (from $10) and you can use them over and over again.
+Plus, you’ll feel like you’re on Survivor making fire with your bare hands.

 Lots of chemicals in everyday toiletries are harmful to the beautiful streams and rivers that might be around your campground.
 Do a bit of research to find products that use biodegradable ingredients – don’t forget sunscreen and insect repellent, too.

-You can buy soap, shampoo and conditioner and deodorant in bar form in tin or bamboo lightweight containers, which removes the need for the multiple travel-sized plastic bottles that will get thrown out.
-Check out a great eco-friendly brand here.
+You can buy soap, shampoo, conditioner and deodorant in bar form in tin or bamboo lightweight containers, which removes the need for the multiple travel-sized plastic bottles that will get thrown out.
+Check out some great eco-friendly options here.

 Dan Parsons / DPIE